Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State has played 12 games, with nine wins against the spread.
+- In Oklahoma State's 12 games this year, it has nine wins against the spread.

-- This season, the Cowboys have an against the spread record of 4-1 in their five games as a favorite of 5.5 points or more.
+- This season, the Cowboys have an ATS record of 4-1 in their five games as a favorite of 5.5 points or more.

 - Oklahoma State's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- In games that Oklahoma State picks up more than 349.8 yards, the team is 6-0-1 against the spread and 8-0 overall.
+- Oklahoma State is 6-0-1 against the spread and 8-0 overall when the team totals more than 349.8 yards.

-- This year, the Cowboys have 15 turnovers, five fewer than the Bears have takeaways (20).
+- The Cowboys have 15 giveaways this season, while the Bears have 20 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.